Sarina Wiegman: Head coach

-On 23 December 2016, Van der Laan was sacked by the KNVB and Wiegman was once again appointed interim head coach of the Netherlands Women.
+On 23 December 2016, Van der Laan was dismissed by the KNVB and Wiegman was once again appointed interim head coach of the Netherlands Women.
 On 13 January 2017, the KNVB announced that Wiegman was installed as head coach on a permanent basis.
 At the same time, Foppe de Haan was appointed as her assistant.

 Wiegman was appointed head coach six months before the start of the UEFA Women's Euro 2017, for which the Netherlands had automatically qualified as hosts.
 However, the team had lost four out of their previous five friendly matches, and morale was low.
 Wiegman subsequently worked on improving players' confidence and on a change in playing style to more attacking football.

-At the European Championship, the Netherlands won every match, culminating in a 4–2 victory over Denmark in the Final.
+At the European Championship, the Netherlands won every match, culminating in a 4–2 victory over Denmark in the final.
 The team also received praise for their attractive playing style.
 The win signified the Netherlands Women's first European Championship title and first ever major honour in women's football.
 Wiegman became the second Dutch coach to lead the national team to a major honour, after Rinus Michels at the men's UEFA Euro 1988.

 On 23 October 2017, Wiegman was awarded The Best FIFA Women's Coach title at that year's The Best FIFA Football Awards ceremony, ahead of Denmark coach Nils Nielsen and Lyon coach Gérard Prêcheur.
 Two days later, she was awarded as a Knight of the Order of Orange-Nassau at a ceremony which saw the entire European Championship-winning team receive the same honour.

 After securing qualification for the 2019 FIFA Women's World Cup, Wiegman led the Netherlands to the final of the tournament, in which they were defeated 0–2 by the United States.
 The team again received praise for their style of play on the way to the final.
 On 9 July 2019, it was announced that a likeness of Wiegman would be added to the statue garden of the Dutch Football Association, KNVB, for her contributions to Dutch football.
 She was the first woman to receive this honour.